iisaka51/datajuggler/README.md

 ### read_contents()

 read contets from filepath.
-if requests module installed and filepath is starts with 'http://' or 'https://', read coontes from URL. if dataset momdule installed and filepath is starts with 'sqlite://' or 'mysql://', 'postgresql://' read contents form DATABASE.
+if requests module installed and filepath is starts with 'http://' or 'https://', read contents from URL. if dataset momdule installed and filepath is starts with 'sqlite://' or 'mysql://', 'postgresql://' read contents form DATABASE.